FUNDAMENTALS OF SENATE COMMITTEES

 Joint Committees

 Joint committees are composed of both senators and members of the House of Commons.
 Their membership typically reflects the relative size of the two houses.
 Such committees exist under the Rules of each house (standing joint committees) or are formed by a motion adopted by each house (special joint committees).
 Joint committees typically deal with non-legislative issues of interest to both houses.
 Once senators have been appointed to serve on a joint committee, a message containing the list of Senate members is sent to the House of Commons.
-Similarly, once the House of Commons membership is determined, the list should be sent from the House of Commons to the Senate by way of message.
+Similarly, once the House of Commons membership is determined, the list is sent from the House of Commons to the Senate by way of message.
 Joint committees have joint chairs from both the Senate and the House of Commons.
 The joint chairs may preside over a meeting together or alternately.
 The practices governing joint committees are a mixture of those of the two houses.
-There are two standing joint committees: the Standing Joint Committee for the Scrutiny of Regulations and the Standing Joint Committee on the Library of Parliament.
+There are two standing joint committees: the Standing Joint Committee for the Scrutiny of Regulations (REGS) and the Standing Joint Committee on the Library of Parliament (BILI).
 Special joint committees may also be struck.
-The Special Joint Committee on Medical Assistance in Dying is a recent example (second session of the 43rd Parliament).
+The Special Joint Committee on Medical Assistance in Dying (AMAD), from the Second Session of the 43rd Parliament, and the Special Joint Committee on the Declaration of Emergency (DEDC) from the 44th Parliament are examples.

 Special and Legislative Committees

 Following the adoption of a motion, a special committee can be established to consider a specific bill or undertake a study on a particular issue.
-Recent examples include a number of special committees struck during the first session of the 42nd Parliament, such as the Special Committee on Senate Modernization, the Special Committee on the Charitable Sector and the Special Committee on the Arctic.
+Previous examples include a number of special committees struck during the First Session of the 42nd Parliament, such as the Special Committee on Senate Modernization (MDRN), the Special Committee on the Charitable Sector (CSSB) and the Special Committee on the Arctic (ARCT).
 Unlike standing committees, special committees cease to exist once they submit their final report to the Senate.
-If a session ends prior to the date that a special committee is to report, a new motion establishing the committee must be adopted in the new session if the Senate wishes the committee to complete its work.
+If a session ends prior to the date that a special committee is to report, a new motion establishing the committee must be adopted in the new session or Parliament if the Senate wishes the committee to complete its work.

-A motion to establish a special committee requires two days’ notice and sets out the parameters of the committee’s study.[16]
-The motion normally establishes the date by which the committee must submit its final report and sometimes includes other provisions (such as the power to travel and contract professional services).
-The membership of a special committee may be either set out in the motion establishing the committee or recommended to the Senate by the Committee of Selection.
-Subsequently, membership changes for special committees are made in the normal manner.
+A motion to establish a special committee requires two days’ notice and sets out the parameters of the committee’s study.[17]
+The motion normally establishes the date by which the committee must submit its final report and sometimes includes other provisions (such as the power to travel or to contract professional services).
+The membership of a special committee may be either set out in the motion establishing the committee or be recommended to the Senate by SELE.
+Subsequently, membership changes for special committees are made in the usual manner.

-While the Rules also provide for legislative committees, there are no known cases of such a committee ever being formed.[17]
+While the Rules also provide for legislative committees, there are no known cases of such a committee ever being formed.[18]
 Instead, special committees have been set up to study bills.
-Some past examples include the Special Committee on Bill C‑36, the Anti‑terrorism Act, (first session of the 37th Parliament) and the Special Committee on Bill C-20, An Act to give effect to the requirement for clarity as set out in the opinion of the Supreme Court of Canada in the Quebec Secession Reference (second session of the 36th Parliament).
-[18] Under the Rules, legislative committees must have no more than 12 members.[19]
+Some past examples include the Special Senate Committee on Bill C‑36, the Anti‑terrorism Act (SM36) (First Session of the 37th Parliament) and the Special Senate Committee on Bill C-20, (CLAR) (Second Session of the 36th Parliament).
+Under the Rules, legislative committees must have no more than 12 members.[19]

 Subcommittees

 A subcommittee is a smaller body formally established by a committee from among its membership to perform tasks or functions delegated to it by the full committee.
-The most common example is the Subcommittee on Agenda and Procedure (also called the “steering committee”) that most committees establish.[20]
+Most committees establish a Subcommittee on Agenda and Procedure (also called the “steering committee”).[20]
 Committees can establish subcommittees to deal with other business, including bills or special studies.
-For example, the Standing Senate Committee on National Security and Defence often establishes the Subcommittee on Veterans Affairs.
-The Standing Committee on Internal Economy, Budgets and Administration also creates a number of subcommittees to study issues specific to the internal administration of the Senate, such as human resources, the long term vision and plan or the Senate estimates.
+For example, the Standing Senate Committee on National Security and Defence and Veterans Affairs (SECD) often establishes a Subcommittee on Veterans Affairs (VEAC).
+The Standing Committee on Internal Economy, Budgets and Administration also creates a number of subcommittees to study issues specific to the internal administration of the Senate, such as human resources, the long term vision and plan, and the Senate estimates.

 Practice is that the chair of the committee is also chair of the Subcommittee on Agenda and Procedure.
-The deputy chair is also normally a member of a steering committee, as well as one other senator.
+The deputy chair is also normally a member of the steering committee, as well as one or two other senators, designated after the usual consultations.
 There have been instances where the Senate has authorized certain Senate committees to elect more than one deputy chair,[23] in which case the second deputy chair has also been a member of the steering committee.

 Other subcommittees typically have a formal organization meeting, similar to that for a full committee.[24]
 The chair and deputy chair of the subcommittee are normally elected at this meeting, although they can be designated by the parent committee.
 The size of any subcommittee is limited to no more than half the number of members of the parent committee, three of whom constitute a quorum.[25]
 Procedure in subcommittees generally follows that of committees.
 One notable distinction is that, while a full committee can in most cases meet in camera only in very restricted circumstances,[26] subcommittees can do so at any time, except when conducting clause-by‑clause consideration of a bill.[27]
 In practice, however, subcommittees always hear from witnesses in public.[28]